 Squarespace and others in the website building arena once offered something unique, making it easy for non-coders to create nice-looking websites, without the hassle of looking after WordPress plugins and updates.

-The uniqueness Squarespace brought to the table, its innovative approach, beautiful templates and slick page-building experience has been eclipsed by Elementor and the new breed of page building software in the WordPress eco-system.
+The uniqueness Squarespace brought to the table, its innovative approach, beautiful templates, and slick page-building experience have been eclipsed by Elementor and the new breed of page-building software in the WordPress eco-system.

 Although the likes of Elementor have been built primarily with website page-building in mind, they are ideally suited to the task of creating landing pages and funnels.
 So much so that they are in fact, leaving the old guard landing page software companies in their wake.